 What Is a Contractor?

-Construction contractors are people or companies that enter into contracts with a business or a homeowner to complete a construction project.
+ADU Builders California construction contractors are people or companies that enter into contracts with a business or a homeowner to complete a construction project.
 Contractors can specialize in any project.
 It can range from a one-room remodel to a significant new housing development.

 While some contractors can be generalists, many specialize in a particular field.
 It makes them invaluable resources for their clients.
 To become a contractor, people typically need to get a degree in at least one of the following: